Brandon Hicks: San Francisco Giants

 Hicks signed a minor league contract with the San Francisco Giants in November 2013.
 He made the opening day roster due to an injury to second baseman Marco Scutaro.
 In his first appearance as a Giant he pinch-hit a home run to help the Giants beat the Diamondbacks.
 Hicks also hit the game-winning home run on April 27 to lift the Giants to a win over Cleveland.
 He was designated for assignment on July 11, 2014.
 In his stint with the Giants, Hicks hit .162, with 8 home runs and 22 runs batted in.
 On December 15, 2014 Hicks signed a minor league contract with the San Francisco Giants.

 Los Angeles Dodgers

-In February 2016, he signed a minor league contract with the Los Angeles Dodgers and was assigned to the Triple-A Oklahoma City Dodgers, where he hit .229 in 89 games.
-He became a free agent on November 7, 2016.
+On February 1, 2016, he signed a minor league contract with the Los Angeles Dodgers and was assigned to the Triple-A Oklahoma City Dodgers, where he hit .229 in 89 games.
+He elected free agency following the season on November 7.
 Hicks retired from professional baseball in the offseason.